virtual-team-trust-issues.jpg

 2. Team Members Bash Each Other

-When someone makes a misstep or does something aggravating, do your team members talk about it to everyone except that person?
-If so, that’s a sign of a toxic environment brewing.
-Everything may appear fine on the surface, but beneath it, anger and frustration are simmering and will eventually boil over.
-It’s impossible to trust anyone when everyone is looking over their shoulder wondering if they’ll be the next target.
+When someone makes a mistake or does something annoying, do your team members discuss it with everyone but that person?
+If they do, it’s a sign that a toxic environment is developing.
+Everything might seem okay on the outside, but underneath, anger and frustration are building up and will eventually explode.
+It’s hard to trust anyone when everyone is worried about being the next target.

 3. Everyone Is In It For Themselves